khirayama/circuit/documents.md

 Circuit is a simple flux store and dispatcher for JavaScipt apps.
 Circuit provide `Store` with dispatch and subscription functions.

-If you use React, You can use `Container` component for Circuit's store.
+If you use React, You can use [React Circuit](https://github.com/khirayama/react-circuit) component for Circuit's store.

 ## Table of Contents